ChrisDuffley/stationPlaylist/readme.md

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing trakc.
 * Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing trakc.
 * NVDA+Shift+F12 (two finger flick up in SPL touch mode) from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
+Pressing this command twice will announce minutes and seconds till top of the hour.
 * Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens end of track setting dialog.
 * Alt+NVDA+2 (two finger flick left in SPL mode) from Studio window: Opens song intro alarm setting dialog.
 * Alt+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments.